 If it’s a bit too loose, then you can consider wearing knee sleeves over tights to adjust the compression.

 Like bodybuilding, it depends on your weight and exercise movements.
 If you’ll be doing some walking exercises, get a tight and comfortable sleeve.
-If you’ll be none place and lifting heavier, a tighter knee sleeve is needed.
+If you’ll be none placed and lifting heavier, a tighter knee sleeve is needed.

 If you aren’t involved in sports and need something for injuries or pain, you CAN use a knee sleeve for support, especially when doing foundational exercises.
 But avoid overdoing it and get a size larger to prevent it from causing pain due to its tightness.
-As much as possible, use it only when the pain gets bad OR consider getting a knee brace instead.
+As much as possible, use it only when the pain gets bad, OR consider getting a knee brace instead.